howtographql/howtographql/content/backend/graphql-ruby/5-connecting-nodes.md

 </Instruction>

-Now every link, have access to its votes.
+Now every link has access to its votes.
 But GraphQL still doesn't know about those votes.

 <Instruction>